loculus-project/loculus/kubernetes/README.md

 ../deploy.py cluster --dev
 ```

-Install the chart with `mode=dev` to deploy the services and link them to the local backend and website:
+Install the chart with some port forwarding disabled to link to local manual runs of the backend and website:
 ```shell
 ../deploy.py helm --dev
 ```